VeryGoodOpenSource/very_good_coverage/README.md

 If you wish to always bypass these warnings we recommend using a conditional statement in your workflow to avoid running the VeryGoodCoverage action when the lcov file is empty or non-existent.

-For example, if your non-existent or empty coverage file is meant to be located at `./coverage/lcov.info`:
+For example, if your non-existent or empty coverage file is meant to be located at `./coverage/lcov.info` you may do:

 ```yaml
 - name: Check for existing and non-empty coverage file